Meet Our Horses

 Joined DST 2022

-Melvin used to compete in jumping, but he is happy with his life at Dynamic Strides as a lesson and therapy horse.
-He is great for our patients who need a horse that walks with energy and drive.
+Melvin used to compete in jumping, but he is happy with his less lofty life now at Dynamic Strides.
+His extensive training makes him great for our patients who need a horse that walks with energy and drive, and he is one of the few that will tolerate bubbles in therapy sessions!
 You can often find Melvin searching for the best grass in the pasture or frolicking with his equine friends.

 X-ey